ub-digit/ubn-vm/provisioning/roles/geerlingguy.mysql/README.md

 ### MariaDB usage

 This role works with either MySQL or a compatible version of MariaDB.
-On RHEL/CentOS 7+, the mariadb database engine was substituted as the default MySQL replacement package, so you should override the `mysql_packages` variable with the below configuration to make sure MariaDB is installed correctly.
+On RHEL/CentOS 7+, the mariadb database engine was substituted as the default MySQL replacement package.
+No modifications are necessary though all of the variables still reference 'mysql' instead of mariadb.

-#### RHEL/CentOS 7 MariaDB configuration

-Set the following variables (at a minimum):

-    mysql_packages:
-      - mariadb
-      - mariadb-server
-      - mariadb-libs
-      - MySQL-python
-      - perl-DBD-MySQL
-    mysql_daemon: mariadb
-    mysql_log_error: /var/log/mariadb/mariadb.log
-    mysql_syslog_tag: mariadb
-    mysql_pid_file: /var/run/mariadb/mariadb.pid

-#### Ubuntu 14.04 MariaDB configuration
+#### Ubuntu 14.04 and 16.04 MariaDB configuration

+On Ubuntu, the package names are named differently, so the `mysql_package` variable needs to be altered.
 Set the following variables (at a minimum):

     mysql_packages:
       - mariadb-client